 Well the truth is manufactures make product to produce an affect.
-The term "perm" was adopted in our community long ago in an abbreviation for the word permanent.
+The term "perm" was adopted in our community long ago.
+It is an abbreviation for the word permanent.
 In our eyes we automatically think permanently straight.
-The fact is that "perm" technically is a solution made of a chemical called thio and is designed to make straight hair curly, and this solution is dangerous if ever mixed with what we have known to be a straightening solution called hydroxide.
-Although most people in the African American community have been mistaking about the word "perm", I'm here to share knowledge and help you as a client gain more expectations when seeing a stylist.
+The fact is that "perm" technically is a solution made of a chemical called thio.
+It is designed to make straight hair curly.
+This solution is dangerous if ever mixed with what we have known to be a straightening solution called hydroxide.
+Most people in the African American community have been mis-educated about the word "perm."
+I'm here to share knowledge and help you to better communicate with your stylist.
+The proper term she needed is, relaxer.

 Most people with textured hair desire to wear it straight.
 Some temporary (blow outs) and some permanently with relaxers.
 Those of us who have a tight to medium tight curl pattern are often irritated by the "kinks" especially if you already have a relaxer and you have 2+ month of new growth.
 With this said there is a definite need for your hair to relax:)) From the tenseness and tightness that the two textures can give.
 Hence the proper name that was given to this chemical is RELAXER a chemical made of hydroxides of many types: sodium (lye) lithium(no base) guanidine, calcium (no Lye)